alipali737/pen-test-docs/Web/Web Reconnaissance.md

 - *Integration* : many tools integrate with one another and can present their results through various platforms and standards.

 Some key frameworks that exist for this purpose:
-- [FinalRecon](https://github.com/thewhiteh4t/FinalRecon) : a python-based tool that offeres a variety of modules (incl.
+- [[FinalRecon]] : a python-based tool that offers a variety of modules (incl.
 SSL cert verification, Whois, header analysis, and crawling).
 - [Recon-ng](https://github.com/lanmaster53/recon-ng) : another python-based modular tool, performing actions like DNS enum, subdomain discovery, port scanning, and even exploit automation.
 - [theHarvester](https://github.com/laramies/theHarvester) : a python cli designed specifically for gathering emails, subdomains, hosts, employee names, open ports and banners from public sources (eg. search engines, PGP key stores, SHODAN db).
 - [SpiderFoot](https://github.com/smicallef/spiderfoot) : an open-source intelligence automation tool which collects a range of information (similar to *theHarvester*) about a particular target.